World Architecture Festival names Building of the Year

 A public library in Tilburg, The Netherlands, has been named 2019's World Building of the Year.

-LocHal Public Library, designed by Braaksma & Roos Architectenbureau and Petra Blaisse, was recognized for its versatility by a panel of almost 150 architects, designers and academics at the World Architecture Festival (WAF) on Friday.
+LocHal Public Library, designed by Civic Architects, Braaksma & Roos Architectenbureau and Petra Blaisse, was recognized for its versatility by a panel of almost 150 architects, designers and academics at the World Architecture Festival (WAF) on Friday.

 LocHal was previously a locomotive hangar dating from 1932, but was transformed into a public space -- now home to amenities shared by the library, arts organizations and co-working facilities.
 It also includes spaces for lectures and other public events, as well as "labs" for patrons to learn.

-Note: This article has been updated to include Civic Architects as the winning project's lead firm.